Forecasts warn of possible winter storms across US during Thanksgiving week

 The Midwest and Great Lakes regions will see rain and snow Monday and the East Coast will be the most impacted on Thanksgiving and Black Friday, forecasters said.

 A low pressure system is forecast to bring rain to the Southeast early Thursday before heading to the Northeast.
-Areas from Boston to New York could see rain and strong winds, with snowfall possible in parts of northern New Hampshire, northern Maine and the Adirondacks.
+Areas from Boston to New York could see rain and breezy conditions, with snowfall possible in parts of northern New Hampshire, northern Maine and the Adirondacks.
 If the system tracks further inland, there could be less snow and more rain in the mountains, forecasters said.

+“The system doesn’t look like a powerhouse right now,” Hayden Frank, a meteorologist with the National Weather Service in Massachusetts, said Sunday.
+“Basically, this is going to bring rain to the I-95 corridor so travelers should prepare for wet weather.
+Unless the system trends a lot colder, it looks like rain.”

+Frank said he isn’t seeing any major storm systems arriving for the weekend anywhere in the country so travelers heading home Sunday can expect good driving conditions.
+Temperatures, however, will get colder in the East while warming up out West.

 Deadly ‘bomb cyclone’ on West Coast